-Canvas, our learning management system, provides a site for every course in the University.
-Although each course will use different features, and some courses will use the system minimally, each site can be a platform for any essential information and means to interact if class can’t meet.
-The Homepage can be used to display contact information, and links to documents such as a Syllabus or course policies.
-The site can also be a hub for collecting Assignments, recording lectures students can view online, and hosting an exchange of messages among students on a Discussion Board.
+Canvas, our learning management system, provides a site for every course which can be a platform for essential information and means to interact if class can’t meet.
+The Homepage can display contact information, and links to documents such as a Syllabus or course policies.
+The site can also be a hub for collecting assignments, recording lectures students can view online, and hosting an exchange of messages among students on a Discussion Board.
 See our information on how to access Canvas, how to set up a Homepage in Canvas and how to publish a Canvas course site.
 For information on using other features, please see the descriptions below.

 Communicate With Students